z1g1/z1g1.net/_posts/2012-07-31-noghannan-painting-cave-painting-extravaganza.md

+---
+layout: post
-Title: Noghannan's Painting Cave Painting Extravaganza
+title: Noghannans Painting Cave Painting Extravaganza
-Date: 2012-07-31 15:00:00
+date: 2012-07-31 15:00:00
-Category: Blog
-Tags: warmachine, Noghannan, painting
+categories: warmachine, Noghannan, painting
-Author: Zack Glick
+author: Zack Glick
-Summary: Getting ready for Noghannan's Painting Cave August Painting Extravaganza.
-I'm not sure what we are playing for, who in total is in the little arangement but I do know that its time to put in work
+summary: Getting ready for Noghannans Painting Cave August Painting Extravaganza
-Slug: blog/noghannans-painting-cave-painting-extravaganza
+slug: blog/noghannans-painting-cave-painting-extravaganza
-Image: privateer-logo.png
+image: privateer-logo.png
+---
 Getting ready for <a href="http://nogspaintingcave.blogspot.com/">Noghannan's Painting Cave August Painting Extravaganza</a>.
 I'm not sure what we are playing for, who in total is in the little arangement but I do know that its time to put in work!

 <ul>